History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Lady Jane Grey's room

-The earliest written record of Chambercombe comes from shortly after the Norman Conquest, when Robert Fitzroy held the manor.
-The next name to appear on the history books was Sir Henry Champernon, lord of Ilfracombe, who owned the estate in 1162.
+The earliest written record of Chambercombe comes from shortly after the Norman Conquest when Robert Fitzroy held the manor.
+The next name to appear in the history books was Sir Henry Champernon, lord of Ilfracombe, who owned the estate in 1162.
 The Champernon family owned the Chambercombe estate until the 15th century.
 When the family line died out the property passed through numerous hands until it came to the Greys, Dukes of Suffolk.

 Duke Henry was the father of Lady Jane Grey, the 'Nine Days Queen', and Lady Jane almost certainly visited the house.
 When the Duke was executed for treason, the house was seized by the crown.
-Over time it dwindled in importance, passing from an impressive manor to little more than a farmhouse.
+Over time it dwindled in importance, passing from an impressive manor to become little more than a farmhouse.
 Though it suffered over centuries of neglect, many of the original medieval features remain, including a Tudor bedroom with a barrel-vaulted ceiling and a decorative plasterwork frieze.

 The manor is supposedly haunted; in 1738 a secret room was discovered beside Lady Jane Grey's chamber, and legend says that a body lay upon a bed in the hidden room.
 The skeleton was thought to be that of a noblewoman who was shipwrecked off Hele.
 She was brought into the house, where she died.

 Rather than announce the death, the family took her jewels and sealed the room.
 Though visitors cannot go into the Haunted Room, a section of the wall has been removed so you can see inside.
 The Manor hosts regular Paranormal events if you'd like to delve a little deeper into ghostly goings-on at Chambercombe!